Skip to main content

 Pocatello, founded in 1889 has the nickname of the "Gateway to the Northwest".
 As it was a popular stop for travelers of the 19th century pioneers, gold miners and settlers as they traveled the Oregon Trail.
 It’s name is borrowed from the Shoshone Tribe chief of the same name who granted the railroad a right-of-way through the Fort Hall Indian Reservation.
 Shoshone and Bannock Indian tribes inhabited this part of southeastern Idaho for hundreds of years prior to the well-known expedition of Lewis and Clark across Idaho in 1805.

 The Pocatello area is now home to approximately 75,000 people.
 Pocatello serves as an educational (Idaho State University) and commercial center for farming, manufacturing and the Union Pacific Railroad in Eastern Idaho.
-As a University town the population shows a wide cultural diversity.
+As a University town, people come from all backgrounds.
 There is a variety of entertainment opportunities including, outdoor recreation, shopping, theatre, movies, museums, parks, golf courses, a zoo, natural hot springs resort and a ski area within a 1/2 hour drive.
 The city of Pocatello also host numerous festivals, national events and touring performances.

 Pocatello is set among mountains and streams and is an outdoorsman's paradise.
 The surrounding area of Pocatello offers endless recreational adventures such as hunting, fishing, rock climbing, water skiing, rafting, hot tubbing in natural springs, swimming, snow skiing, hiking, mountain biking, snowmobiling, and horse riding.
 It has a dry climate, with cool winters and mild summers that are typical of the Intermountain West.
 Average annual precipitation is 10-12 inches with 42.7 inches of snowfall.